AndrasKovacs/staged/rts/RegionGraph3.md

 don't need any allocation to store an empty list; at runtime it could be just a null pointer.

-Values of any type must have the same "flat" size in memory.
+For any type, all values of the type must have the same "flat" size in memory.
 In the case of lists, a `Nil` would be a null pointer and a `Cons` would be a pointer to a pair, so that checks out.

-However, we can also define Rust-style unboxed sums:
+We can also define Rust-style unboxed sums:

 ```
     data Foo := Foo1 Int | Foo2 Int Int
 ```

 Since neither `Foo1` nor `Foo2` specify a location, they are both unboxed.
 At runtime, we need a tag bit to distinguish the two constructors, and we also need to pad out `Foo1` to have the same size as `Foo2`.
-We also assume that word-size is granularity of objects, so in this case `Foo` values would have *three words*, one for the tag and two for the fields.
+So, `Foo` requires 1+64+64 bits to store.
+Depending on the contexts in which we use `Foo`, this data can be stored differently; see "bit-stealing" a bit later on.
+We assume word granularity for runtime objects, so a `Foo` value takes up three words at most.

 Recursive fields can only be placed under a pointer.
-The following is rejected:
+The following is rejected by the compiler:

 ```
     data List A := Nil | Cons A (List A)